 The test must be carried out in a member state of the European Union or a country that is listed here https://www.rki.de/covid-19-tests by the Robert Koch Institute.
 If you carry with you a test result when entering the country, the test may not have been taken more than 48 hours prior to entry.

 Travellers from risk areas unable to prove they were tested must have themselves tested by the competent authorities upon their arrival if requested to do so.

 A negative test result can only ever represent a momentary snapshot.
 A repeat test conducted five to seven days after the first is therefore useful.
 In individual cases, a repeat test may be ordered by the public health service (through the competent health offices).

-A positive test result signifies that the person concerned must self-quarantine for 14 days.
+A positive test result signifies that the person concerned must self-isolate for 10 days.

 In most Laender, testing negative means home quarantine is no longer required.
 In specific Laender, a repeat test a number of days later may be necessary, however.

 Irrespective of the result, if typical COVID-19 symptoms (difficulties breathing, newly developed cough, fever or loss of smell or taste) emerge within 14 days of entry from a risk area, your competent health office must be informed right away.
 Ambiguous symptoms – even following a negative test result – should be clarified with a doctor without delay.

 People travelling from risk areas should, wherever possible, be tested at airports and at ports.

 If no test can be performed there, then having announced your visit ahead of time by telephone, a test should be carried out at your doctor’s surgery.
 Arrivals to Germany can find out from the medical appointment service centre where in their vicinity they can get the test by calling 116 117.